-I have been fortunate to have visited all countries in the Caribbean except for Cuba and Haiti and have visited most of the territories.
-Cuba and Haiti are definitely on the list for upcoming visits.
+I have been fortunate to have visited all countries in the Caribbean except for Haiti and have visited nearly all of the territories.
+Haiti is definitely on the list for upcoming visits.
 I have stayed in a wide variety of accommodation in the region including a number of luxury properties.
 Luxury Retreats recently reached out to me; they focus on high end vacation rentals worldwide including a number of Caribbean luxury vacations.

 After reflecting on my travels in the region the following are my top five destinations in the Caribbean.